ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 - Source validation: Source validation must be provided to mitigate server-targeted DoS attacks.
 This can be done with puzzles or cookies.

+### Record

+- Pre-shared key support: A record protocol must be able to use a pre-shared key established out-of-band to encrypt individual messages, packets, or datagrams.

 ## Optional Features

-- Connection mobility: Sessions should not be bound to a network connection (or 5 tuple).
-This allows cryptographic key material and other state information to be reused in the event of a connection change.
-Examples of this include a NAT rebinding that occurs without a client's knowledge.

-- Session caching and management: Sessions should be cacheable to enable reuse and amortize the cost of performing session establishment handshakes.
+### Handshake

 - Mutual authentication: Transport security protocols should allow both endpoints to authenticate one another if needed.

-- Application-layer feature negotiation: The type of application using a transport security protocol often requires features configured at the connection establishment layer.
+- Application-layer feature negotiation: The type of application using a transport security protocol often requires features configured at the connection establishment layer, e.g., ALPN {{RFC7443}}.
 Moreover, application-layer features may often be used to offload the session to another server which can better handle the request.
 (The TLS SNI is one example of such a feature.)
 As such, transport security protocols should provide a generic mechanism to allow for such application-specific features and options to be configured or otherwise negotiated.

 - Configuration extensions: The protocol negotiation should be extensible with addition of new configuration options.

+- Session caching and management: Sessions should be cacheable to enable reuse and amortize the cost of performing session establishment handshakes.

+### Record

+- Connection mobility: Sessions should not be bound to a network connection (or 5 tuple).
+This allows cryptographic key material and other state information to be reused in the event of a connection change.
+Examples of this include a NAT rebinding that occurs without a client's knowledge.

 # Minimum Common Transport Security Interface